ulnanlu/justwatch/README.md

 - ✅ Uses server-side requests (no CORS issues)
 - ✅ Implements a robust REST API with FastAPI
 - ✅ Better error handling and type safety
+- ✅ Docker support for easy deployment
+- ✅ Automated CI/CD with GitHub Actions

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Submit a pull request

+## License

+MIT License - see LICENSE file for details
 - ✅ Cleaner separation of concerns
 - ✅ No dependency on third-party CORS proxies